NE1W01F/Encrypter/README.md

 # Notes
-This is a Windows program and will not run on Liunx or Mac, there are lods of other programs for other OS.
+This is a Windows program and will not run on Liunx or Mac, there are loads of other programs for other OS.

 # Bugs Fixed